 - If you have any out of state licenses, permits, or ID cards, they must be surrendered.

-Once you obtain your Georgia learner’s permit, you may drive as long as a licensed driver is in the front seat next to you.
+Once you obtain your permit, you may drive as long as a licensed driver is in the front seat next to you.
 This license is valid for two years.
 If you want to learn more, we recommend our complete Georgia learner’s permit guide.

 Provisional License (Ages 16-18)